CANopenNode/CANopenPIC/README.md

 XC32 C compiler for PIC32 or XC16 C compiler for others.
 Works on Linux, Mac or Windows.

-Open Project, build and program your microcontroller.
+Open project, build and program your microcontroller.

 Program is tested on Explorer16 board from Microchip, devices PIC32MX795F512L and dsPIC33FJ256GP710.
 CAN transciever chip is soldered to the Explorer16 board.

-You can use connect the PIC device into your CANopen network and watch the CAN messages.
+You can connect the PIC device into your CANopen network and watch the CAN messages.
 TPDO is sent on buttons pressed.
 Correct RPDO will switch leds on explorer16 board.